 A responsible person, who will ensure the organisation complies with the complaints procedure and actions, identifies as necessary during the investigation of a complaint, are taken.
 This person should hold a senior position within the organisation.

-- All written complaints will be acknowledged within 3 working days of receipt and agreement reached with the complainant about the expected time scale and outcome of the investigation.
+- All written complaints will be acknowledged within 3 working days of receipt by sending an acknowledgement letter to the patient and an agreement reached with the complainant about the expected time scale and outcome of the investigation.
 Oral complaints would ideally be resolved within 24 hrs and front line staff actively encouraged to do this.

 - Confidentiality will be respected at all times and the patient’s consent will be sought where complaints are made by anybody other than the patient themselves.

-- The Director of Operations will undertake a thorough investigation of events and seek to address all aspects of a patient’s complaint; taking advice and where beneficial, arranging meetings with the complainant.
+- The Operations Manager will undertake a thorough investigation of events and seek to address all aspects of a patient’s complaint taking advice and where beneficial, arranging meetings with the complainant.

-- Every effort will be made to keep the complainant informed of progress and for a final response to be sent to the complainant by the senior partner within the agreed timescale.
+- Every effort will be made to keep the complainant informed of progress and for a final response to be sent to the complainant within the agreed timescale.

-- The Director of Operations will keep a record of all complaints received together with details of timescales and outcomes.
-This information will contribute to the identification of service improvements, staff training needs as well as forming part of the practice’s Annual Report on Complaints for NHS England.
+- The Operations Manager will keep a record of all complaints received together with details of timescales and outcomes.
+This information will contribute to the identification of service improvements, staff training needs as well as forming part of the Company Annual Report on Complaints for NHS England.

 Procedure for Dealing with Complaints